Automate Commit Linting and Package Releases with GitHub Actions

 fetch-depth: 0

-- uses: wagoid/commitlint-github-action@v6This workflow runs whenever code is pushed or a pull request is opened.
+- uses: wagoid/commitlint-github-action@v6This workflow runs whenever code is pushed or a pull request is opened, in any branch.

-- Check the workflow under the Actions tab on GitHub.
+- Done.
+Check the workflow progress under the Actions tab on GitHub.

 Git Hook: Husky with CommitLint